allan-tulane/sp23-recitation-01-reydatwani/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+The worst case input value of key for linear search would be if the element is at the end of the array.
+The worst case input value of key would be if the element is the first or last element in the array.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+The best case input value of key for linear search is if the element is the first one in the array.
+For binary search, the best case input value of key would be if the element is the middle element in the array.

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.